Affi-Amine/LesTemplesEines/database/migrations/README.md

 **When to run**:
 - Before using salon image upload feature in admin dashboard
 - Before using staff photo upload feature in admin dashboard
+- Before using service image upload feature in admin dashboard

 **Status**: ✅ Ready to run